 In Year 8 we have created an extra band, the South Band, which includes those students in the West who have made sufficient progress to be working at the level of the North Band students.

-Whilst the Nurture Group continues, all students who are capable of making progress in mainstream Maths and English are moved into the South Band sets.
-Those who remain in the West Band continue to receive extra periods of English and Maths delivered by subject specialists (see table below).
+Whilst the Nurture Group continues, all students who are capable of making progress in mainstream Maths and English are moved into the Academy Band sets.
+Those who remain in the Salter Band continue to receive extra periods of English and Maths delivered by subject specialists (see table below).

-Students who still require some additional support remain in West (West 1) and have additional Maths and English periods.
+Students who still require some additional support remain in Salter (Salter 1) and have additional Maths and English periods.

 In accordance with our Michael Alexander principles, students are given the right to opt for extra PE, Performing and/or Visual Arts; those with a particular linguistic talent are also able to opt for a second language.
 Students can therefore spend more time studying the subjects they really enjoy and in which they succeed.
 We believe that this will allow students to make greater progress and further prepare them for year 9 options.